Aaron98990/ways-of-the-game/misconduct.md

 #### **Verbal distraction**

 > - verbally distracts an opponent during play or at a restart

+Generally, I manage this with a free kick with no caution.

 Here are some examples:
 - You cannot say "pass it here" or "leave it" to an opponent if you are not the teammate of the person who has the ball.